That was the deep uncanny mine of souls.

 I walk in the woods, on a snow-covered path in the mountain.
 I wear almost no clothes and carry no bag, do not know where I go.
 The sun is setting and I worry about finding a shelter before night.
 A white wolf appears in front of me, soon followed by his pack.
 I form a circle gesture with my hand, my forefinger touching the thumb, then I hand it to him.
 He takes my hand into his maw, canine teeth in the circle.
 He doesn’t hurt me.
 We remain silently bonded, face to face, and close our eyes.

 [ Poem whispered to me in a dream ]

 and soul assails

 I am now summoned by Anubis.
-When I arrive in front of him my arms become covered in shiny scales and precious stones, and in feathers.
+When I arrive in front of him my arms become covered with shiny scales, precious stones, and feathers.
 I then start flying and feel very comfortable in his presence.

 A panther walks next to my river.
 The night is dark, but wild grass glistens.
 A child tries to cross the river to come with me, but is suddenly attacked by a boar.
 I jump in the water, fight the boar and rescue the drowning child.
 When I give him the kiss of life, he transforms into a cat, awakens, and starts to lick my face with gratitude.